TheRacetrack/racetrack/docs/deployment/k8s-installation.md

 ## Prepare Kubernetes resources

-You can make adjustments in `utils/setup-wizard/config.yaml`.
+You may make adjustments in `utils/setup-wizard/config.yaml`.
 Once you're ready, let's run the installer's script `utils/setup-wizard/installer.py`

 This will generate the kubernetes resources, based on your configuration,